[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Medium Cluster Notables (small passives: increased non-curse aura effect):

 Small Cluster Jewels sockets are often best used to place regular or Abyssal jewels into.
-Note that radius effects are disabled within cluster jewels, making these slots ideal for placing Fortress Covenant and Quickening Covenant if you use them!
+Note that radius effects are disabled within cluster jewels, making these slots ideal for placing Fortress Covenant and Quickening Covenant.
+If you use these unique jewels, they must go into the Cluster sockets.

 From a fresh character in a new league up to the end game.

 Important playstyle tip: don't try to summon all your weapons at the start of a zone.
 Instead, summon a few, and then animate the weapons that drop from mobs.
-You will be constantly at maximum weapons, and never have to stop and resummon until you leave the zone.
+You will easily stay at maximum weapons and never have to stop and resummon until you leave the zone.

 Acts 1 to 2